Guide to Phillis Wheatley Poetry Festival

 There’s no better way to immerse yourself in the rich culture and history of the Phillis Wheatley Festival than by exploring the city's vibrant black-owned businesses and history.
 Embrace civil rights stories and exhibits at the Mississippi Civil Rights Museum, Medgar & Myrlie Evers Home National Monument, and along the Mississippi Freedom Trail.
 In the historic Farish Street district, the Smith Robertson Museum and Cultural Center honors African American heritage, while the Big Apple Inn has been a generational and culinary hub for decades.
 For shopping downtown, stop by Offbeat, an alternative art, apparel, and record store owned by DJ Young Venom.

 James Beard-nominated Sambou's African Kitchen serves Gambian food on the city's northside while James Beard-award-winning Bully’s Soul Food has classics like turkey necks and greens to fried green tomatoes in West Jackson.
-For a taste of the Caribbean, head to Godfrey’s in North Jackson, and at Sugar’s Place Downtown, fill up on classic meat-and-threes.
+At Sugar’s Place Downtown, fill up on classic meat-and-threes.
 For a late-night blues experience, head back to Farish Street for F. Jones Corner and Johnny T’s Bistro & Blues.

 Accommodations & Parking